pdaambrosio/go_coffe_shop/README.md

 - Clone this repo
 - Run `go mod download` to download all dependencies
-- Run `go run main.go` to start the server
+- Execute `go run coffee_shop.go` to run the app or `go build -o coffeShop main.go` to build the app

-In this moment it is all, but I will add more information about how to use the API as I develop.